-- Residential Window Shape.
-Primary windows may be square, vertically-oriented a. and rectangular, or vertically-oriented and arched.
+- a.
+Residential Window Shape.
+Primary windows may be square, vertically-oriented and rectangular, or vertically-oriented and arched.
 Secondary windows must be smaller in size than primary windows and may be square, vertically-oriented and rectangular, or vertically-oriented and arched. - b.
 Window Recess and Trim.
 All windows must: - i.
-Include trim at least 2 inches in width (foam or vinyl trim not permitted); or - Be recessed a minimum of 2 inches from the outer wall surface. ii. - C. Windows Material.
+For windows on building walls of wood exterior materials, include trim at least 2 inches in width (foam or vinyl trim not permitted); or - ii.
+For windows on building walls of stucco or EIFS exterior materials, be recessed a minimum of 2 inches from the outer wall surface. - c.
+Windows Material.
 Foam and vinyl are not permitted window materials. - d.
 Divided Lites.
 Simulated divided-lite grilles are acceptable only if they are located on both the outside and inside faces of the window, have spacer bars between the double panes of glass, and a thickness of at least 1/2 inch on each side of the window.
-Residential primary windows must be a divided lite design. - Ground Floor Commercial Windows.
-Ground floor windows must be horizontal or e. square in proportion rather than vertically oriented. - f.
+Residential primary windows must be a divided lite section. - e.
+Ground Floor Commercial Windows.
+Ground floor windows must be horizontal or square in proportion rather than vertically oriented. - f.
 "360-Degree" Design.
-All upper-story primary windows on each floor of each façade must have the same design, including proportions, trim, material, and color. - Glazing.
-All glazing types are permitted except reflective or opaque tinting of g. glazing, which are prohibited. - Residential Signifiers.
-Residential facades shall incorporate at least one of the h. following elements that signal habitation: window bays, usable balconies, or horizontal cornices or string courses at every floor.
+All upper-story primary windows on each floor of each façade must have the same design, including proportions, trim, material, and color. - g.
+Glazing.
+All glazing types are permitted except reflective or opaque tinting of glazing, which are prohibited. - h.
+Residential Signifiers.
+Residential facades shall incorporate at least one of the following elements that signal habitation: window bays, usable balconies, or horizontal cornices or string courses at every floor.